Nina Sakhnini

 Sakhnini

-Designing systems that make sense of complexity — grounded in research, shaped by real users, and focused on meaningful impact.
+Designing and building systems that make sense of complexity, grounded in research, shaped by real users, and focused on meaningful impact

 View Experience Get in touch